Data visualization with Matplotlib

 However it is a relatively low-level interface for drawing (in terms of abstractions, not in terms of quality) and does not provide statistical functions.
 Some figures require typing and tweaking many lines of code.

 Many other visualization libraries exist with their own strengths, it is also a matter of personal preferences.
-Later we will also try other libraries.

 Getting started with Matplotlib

-We can start in a Jupyter notebook since notebooks are typically a good fit for data visualizations.
+We can start in a Jupyter Notebook since notebooks are typically a good fit for data visualizations.
 But if you prefer to run this as a script, this is also OK.

 Let us create our first plot using subplots(), scatter, and some other methods on the Axes object: